adriandoonan/improv-toolbox/src/content/exercises/cliffweb-la-ronde.md

 ---
-name: "La Ronde"
+name: La Ronde
-purpose: "SceneWork"
+purpose: SceneWork
-shortDescription: "This is a common form or exercise, but here we\u2019re going to do it with a focus on being changeable."
+shortDescription: This is a common form or exercise, but here we’re going to do it with a focus on being changeable.
-description: |
-  This is a common form or exercise, but here we’re going to do it with a focus on being changeable. **Basic structure** The basic structure is inspired by an old play called, yes, La Ronde, where every scene has two characters, one of whom was in the previous scene.
-The actual play is about sexual politics in 1890s Vienna, with scene titles like “The Whore and The Soldier” followed by “The Soldier and the Parlor Maid.”
-The improv version just borrows the structure and not the focus on sexual politics.
-If you have five people, it goes like this:
+description: This is a common form or exercise, but here we’re going to do it with a focus on being changeable. **Basic structure** The basic structure is inspired by an old play called, yes, La Ronde, where every scene has two characters, one of whom was in the previous scene.
-  First scene has Person A and Person B Next scene has Person B and Person C. Next scene has Person C…
 tags:
-  - "Will Hines - How to be the greatest improviser on earth"
+- Will Hines - How to be the greatest improviser on earth
-  - "Scene work"
+- Scene work
-source: "cliffweb; Will Hines - How to be the greatest improviser on earth"
+source: cliffweb; Will Hines - How to be the greatest improviser on earth

-credit: "unclaimed"
+credit: Will Hines
 ---

 This is a common form or exercise, but here we’re going to do it with a focus on being changeable.